OISF/suricata/SECURITY.md

 We will request a CVE ID for an issue if appropriate.
 Note that multiple issues may share the same CVE ID.

-We work with the Github CNA, through the Github Security Advisory (GHSA) facility.
+We work with the GitHub CNA, through the GitHub Security Advisory (GHSA) facility.

-The GHSA's will be published at least 2 weeks after the public release addressing the issue, together with the redmine security tickets.
+The GHSA's will be published at least 2 weeks after the public release addressing the issue, together with the Redmine security tickets.

-## Support Status of affected code

-4 levels are defined: Tier 1, Tier 2, Community and Unmaintained.

-These are documented in https://docs.suricata.io/en/latest/support-status.html

 ## Scope